-For the members of our panel: how do you think "big data" can support efforts to strengthen our public health knowledge around COVID-19 and race, and how can we ensure that the methods and models through which "big data" supports our understanding of the epidemic take into account differences among communities?
+38. How do you think "big data" can support efforts to strengthen our public health knowledge around COVID-19 and race, and how can we ensure that the methods and models through which "big data" supports our understanding of the epidemic take into account differences among communities?